gbinal/test-microsite/index.md

 2-1 [Open Data Principles](principles/) - The set of open data principles.

 2-2 [Standards, Specifications, and Formats](open-standards/) - Standards, specifications, and formats supporting open data objectives.

-2-3 [Open Data Glossary](glossary/) - The glossary of open data terms.

-2-4 [Open Licenses](open-licenses/) - The definition for open licenses.

-2-5 [Common Core Metadata](schema/) - The schema used to describe datasets, APIs, and published data at agency.gov/data.